✦ My Life is a Lamp ✦ My Home is a Lighthouse

 12-1 You Are the Light of the World

-John 8:12Again, therefore, Jesus spoke to them, saying, "I am the light of the world.
-He who follows me will not walk in the darkness, but will have the light of life."
+John 8:12 (NLT)[12] Jesus spoke to the people once more and said, “I am the light of the world.
+If you follow me, you won’t have to walk in darkness, because you will have the light that leads to life.”

 1. Study Isaiah 42:6 and Isaiah 49:6.
 How does this Old Testament calling on Israel become fulfilled in Jesus — and then passed on to His followers?